How Does Vein Treatment Work?

 Vein Treatment Options

-Endovenous thermal ablation (ETA) includes two types of treatments: Endovenous Laser Ablation (ELA) and Endovenous Radiofrequency Ablation (ERFA).
-ETA is used to treat the primary cause of vein disease of larger veins in your legs such as the great and small saphenous veins.
+Endovenous thermal ablation (EVTA) includes two types of treatments: Endovenous Laser Ablation (EVLA) and Radiofrequency Ablation (RFA).
+EVLA is used to treat the primary cause of vein disease of larger veins in your legs such as the great and small saphenous veins.

 These two treatment options are similar in the way they are performed.
 After numbing a small area in your leg, a catheter or sheath is inserted into the vein that needs to be treated.

 A laser fiber or a radiofrequency catheter is passed along the vein which is guided by ultrasound.
 As the laser fiber or radiofrequency catheter is slowly removed, the vein is heated and closed.
 When the unhealthy vein is closed, the pressure is relieved from the unhealthy vein, which treats the cause of varicose veins and its symptoms.